dfranx/ShaderDebugger/README.md

 **NOTE: This library is currently not finished/doesn't work!
 Please wait.**

 ## How?
-ShaderDebugger uses [glslang](https://github.com/KhronosGroup/glslang) to parse HLSL and GLSL into AST.
-The AST is then converted to the bytecode with the [aGen](https://github.com/dfranx/aGen).
-The bytecode is executed using the [BlueVM](https://github.com/dfranx/BlueVM) library.
+ShaderDebugger uses [glslang](https://github.com/graphitemaster/glsl-parser) to parse GLSL into AST.
+The AST is converted to the bytecode with the [aGen](https://github.com/dfranx/aGen) library.
+The bytecode can then be executed using the [BlueVM](https://github.com/dfranx/BlueVM).

 ## Example
 **NOTE: this is a 'prototype'**